SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 Devices can authenticate against the Cumulocity IoT platform using X.509 client certificates.

-Device can communicate using the MQTT interface of the platform, but MQTT over Websocket is not supported.

-Cumulocity IoT expects devices to connect using SSL on port 1884.
+Devices can communicate using the MQTT interface of the platform, but MQTT over Websocket is not supported.
+The Cumulocity IoT platform expects devices to connect using SSL on port 1884.

 Each tenant individually defines whom it trusts by uploading the base CA certificate.